 The various parts of a law firm’s economic model are discussed below:

 The fees you collect, regardless of how you produce them (hourly, contingent, fixed, etc.), count as revenue.
 Profit models apply to all firms.
-The differences between firms is shown in their abilities to adjust to how revenue is earned; their pricing approaches, and their market fit.
+The differences between firms are shown in their abilities to adjust to how revenue is earned; their pricing approaches, and their market fit.

-Alternatively, the priorities of a firm with more profitable revenue streams may focus less on certain elements of their cost models and focus more on items that serve the generation of the higher margin revenue (E.G. expanding the compensation range for talented lawyers).
-Cost management is also important to higher margin firms but their models may have more slack in them or focus on different aspects.
+Alternatively, the priorities of a firm with more profitable revenue streams may focus less on certain elements of their cost models and focus more on items that serve the generation of the higher-margin revenue (E.G. expanding the compensation range for talented lawyers).
+Cost management is also important to higher-margin firms but their models may have more slack in them or focus on different aspects.

 Firms who manage who they are rather than who they think they are

 Understanding client price sensitivity within your markets, competitive supply, your firm’s capability, and capacity, and the level of market demand are all essential to creating your economic model.